pretix/pretix-docs/docs/guides/event-series.md

 Once you have taken these steps and made your optional choices, click the :btn:Save: button.
 You will be taken back to the dates overview page titled "Dates".
-If your venue closes on Christmas Eve and New Year's Eve, check the boxes next to those dates, scroll to the bottom of the page and click the :btn-icon:fa3-trash: Delete selected (2): button.
+If your venue has to close for a few of those dates (due to maintenance, team building, or any other reason), check the boxes next to those dates, scroll to the bottom of the page and click the :btn-icon:fa3-trash: Delete selected (2): button.

 ## Troubleshooting

-### The button :fa3-calendar: Dates: does not appear in the sidebar on the left
+### The button :fa3-calendar: Dates: does not appear in the sidebar menu

-If the button :btn-icon:fa3-calendar: Dates: does not appear in the sidebar on the left, there are three possible explanations for this:
+If the button :btn-icon:fa3-calendar: Dates: does not appear in the sidebar menu on the left, there are three possible explanations for this:

  - you have selected the wrong event (a singular event instead of an event series)
  - the event is set up as a singular event instead of an event series